Central African Republic leader in talks with militias

 "That is a real big problem," Fabius told Europe 1 radio.
 "Tomorrow, I'll go to the Council of Foreign Ministers and I will ask (European partners) for stepped-up, more robust aid, including on the ground."

-The U.N.-authorised French military intervention has restored a degree of calm to the Bangui.
-And the African Union has authorised increasing its force in the country to 6,000 troops from 2,500.
+The U.N.-authorized French military intervention has restored a degree of calm to the Bangui.
+And the African Union has authorized increasing its force in the country to 6,000 troops from 2,500.

 But pockets of violence remain and tit-for-tat killings on both sides continued.